KonstantinosBenekos/SQL/README.md

 # SQL
-Contains Project where SQL was used
+Contains Projects where SQL was used